TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 Annoyingly it worked first time.
 Either the error was something intermittent or somehow the way Lerna calls `npm publish` triggers the error.
 I was tempted to give up on `lerna publish` at this point.
 However, `npm publish` by itself isn't enough.
 It isn't idempotent.

 If you run publish again it will error because the package has already been published.
-That makes it painful to automate when working in a monorepo because only some packages may need publishing but `npm publish --workspaces` will try and publish all of them.
+That makes it painful to automate when working in a monorepo.
+Typically only some of the packages will have changes that need publishing.
+However,  `npm publish --workspaces` will try and publish all of them.
 Dealing with this is the value add that Lerna brings.

 I decided to try `lerna publish` again to see if the problem was an intermittent error with the sigstore backend.
 Of course as I had already published the `react-virtual-scroll` 0.3.0 package, Lerna refused to try publishing again no matter how I tried to force it.
 I needed to create version 0.3.1 and trigger the publish via Build CI.